microsoftgraph/entra-powershell/module/EntraBeta/docs/Add-EntraBetaApplicationOwner.md

 ## EXAMPLES

 ### Example 1: Add a user as an owner to an application
+This example shows how to add user as an owner to an application.

 ```powershell
 PS C:\> $ApplicationId = (Get-EntraBetaApplication -Top 1).ObjectId
 PS C:\> $UserObjectId = (Get-EntraBetaUser -Top 1).ObjectId